pterworth/tp_framework/README.md

-# Pascal Terworth's Framework
+# Pascal Terworth's custom framework

-Das Framework ist ein MVC-orientiertes offenes System für zukünftige Projekte

-  - Eigene Datenbankanbindung
-  - Custom Features so wie:
+This is a custom MVC-oriented framework for exercise purposes..

+  Features:
-    -  Registrieren
+  - Blog-Stylized-Posts
-    -  Einloggen
+  - Registration / Login
-    -  Posts sehen
-    -  Posts erstellen
-    -  Posts bearbeiten
+  - Basic Routing
-    -  etc.
+  - and more..

 ----
-# New Features!
+# New Features:

   - tbd

 ----
-### LOG
+### CHANGE-LOG

-Alle neuen Änderungen werden hier aufgelistet:
+Change X/Y - D/M/Y:

-* [Beispiel] - Eine super tolle Beschreibung!
+* [Example] - Details..!

 ----
 ### Todo

  - Finish the core features of the framework
- - tbd
+ ...

 ----
 ### License